A beautifully finished detached contemporary home which provides excellent family accommodation.

-Turning now to the property, 49A Mary Street is a very well present and recently constructed detached house of timber frame construction and white pebble dash finish and all under dark grey slate effect concrete tiles with low to no maintenance UPVC soffits and rainwater goods.
-The house provides contemporary family accommodation laid out over two light and bright and easily managed levels and is set amid broadly level grounds which are bounded by a stone wall to one side and a timber fence to the other.
+Turning now to the property, Invercauld is a very well presented detached house of painted render finish and all under a dark grey tiled roof.
+The house provides contemporary family accommodation laid out over one light and bright and easily managed level.

-Stalmero is a situated to the south western edge of the town of Dunoon.
-Stalmero is a beautifully finished detached contemporary home which provides excellent family accommodation and is located within a pleasant and quiet street.
+Invercauld is a situated to the south western edge of the town of Dunoon.
+Invercauld is a beautifully finished detached contemporary home which provides excellent family accommodation and is located within a pleasant and quiet street.

 The centre of the bustling town of Dunoon is only about half a mile and is a pleasant walk from the house.
 Dunoon is the main town of the Cowal Peninsula and has a complete range of shopping, leisure and professional services.
 The town has a good range of welcoming pubs and restaurants, a theatre, cinema, swimming pool and leisure centre.